DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 ### How to run

  - To replicate the analysis, install [Docker](https://www.docker.com/get-started).
-Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:
+Then `clone` this GitHub repository and `cd` into the directory.
+Then run the following command at the command line/terminal from the root directory of this project:

 - `docker build --tag akrm-env .`

+Followed by:
-- `docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work akrm-env`
+- `docker run --rm -p 8787:8787 -v "${PWD}":/home/rstudio -e PASSWORD="apassword" akrm-env`

-- To open jupyter lab on the web browser `http://<hostname>:10000/?token=<token>`
+- To open Rstudio on the web browser `http://localhost:8787` and enter the username as `rstudio` and password as `apassword`

-- You can find the token in the terminal (it is generated when the docker run code in executed).
-The host name should be should be replaced with you computer host name (eg. localhost).

-- Navigate to the work folder and then open Analysis.ipynb
+- Navigate to the Analysis folder and then knit Analysis.Rmd

-- To find the Functions and test look into the `R` folder.

 ### Dependencies
-- Base Image:- jupyter/r-notebook:latest
+- Base Image:- rocker/rstudio:4.2.2

 Packages          Version
 - knitr  -> 1.42
-- kknn  -> 1.3.1
+- ggplot2 -> 3.4.1
-- tidyverse  -> 3.1.6
+- tidyverse  -> 2.0.0
 - dplyr -> 1.1.0
 - GGally  -> 2.1.2
 - tidymodels -> 1.0.0
 - infer  -> 1.0.4
 - cowplot -> 1.1.1
 - rmarkdown  -> 2.20
-- here -> 1.0.1
-- testthat -> 3.1.6

 ### Licenses